secure-77/Perlite/Docker.md

 in the docker-compose.yml
 - define the starting point (root path/folder) of you notes via the environment variable NOTES_PATH
+- define the exluded folders via the environment variable HIDE_FOLDERS
-- define the path form your host to the container via the VOLUME
+- define the path from your host to the container via the VOLUME

 for example use this to mount you local folder `/home/user/myNotes` to your container and set the root folder